List of A Series of Unfortunate Events characters: Hugo

 Hugo is a hunchback who is one of the Caligari Carnival freaks.
 He has a hunched back that makes him look slightly awkward.
 He is good-natured and always flexible towards the present circumstances.

 Hugo lives with the Baudelaire children for a small period of time in The Carnivorous Carnival and appears to bond with Sunny Baudelaire when they make soup together.
 He later became one of Count Olaf's henchmen when Esmé gives him the large coat that was a part of the Hook-Handed Man's doorman disguise that would hide his hunchback.

-After discovering that the Baudelaire siblings aren't actually freaks, Hugo appears especially bitter towards them in The Slippery Slope.
+After discovering that the Baudelaire siblings are not actually freaks, Hugo appears especially bitter towards them in The Slippery Slope.

 In The Penultimate Peril, which marks his final appearance in the series, he and the freaks are present at the Hotel Denouement where Hugo poses as a worker at the hotel's rooftop sunbathing salon.
 When Dewey Denouement is killed during the confrontation with Count Olaf which awakens all the hotel patrons, he agrees with Mrs. Bass when she claims that the Baudelaire children are criminals and he says that they are too freakish to be allowed to move around freely.
 During the blindfolded trial presided over by Justice Strauss, Hugo presents some carnival posters as evidence.
 When Hotel Denouement catches fire, Hugo, Colette and Kevin are last seen holding the bird paper that Klaus hung on the outside of the sauna.
 Hugo asks if the plan for the hors-d'œuvres is still in operation.
 It is left uncertain whether Hugo survived the fire at the Hotel Denouement.

 In the TV series, Hugo is portrayed by Kevin Cahoon.
 He, Colette and Kevin follow Olaf like in the book.
 However, they immediately wise up to his carelessness when he has them stay outside their camp during the events of "The Slippery Slope Pt.
 1".
 They soon have an encounter with the Man with a Beard But No Hair and the Woman with Hair But No Beard and are not seen again afterwards.
 When Count Olaf comments that the freaks are running around the mountain somewhere, the Woman with Hair But No Beard quotes "Not anymore."
 Olaf's henchmen deduce that they were killed by the couple.